Prabakaran-Gs/Prabakaran-Gs/README.md

 # 💫 About Me:

-I am a pre-final year student , of Sri Sairam Engineering college from the Department of Artificial Intelleigence and Data Science<br>Intrested in Machine Learning and Deep Learning<br>Intrested in Drone Technology<br>I am currently Learning ROS and Jetson <br>Ask Me about ML and Deep Learning Concept<br><br>I am Preparing for GATE (DA) also i cleared my gate in First attempt
+I am a pre-final year student enrolled in the Department of Artificial Intelligence and Data Science at Sri Sairam Engineering College.
+My academic focus revolves around Machine Learning and Deep Learning, areas where I am deeply passionate and continuously strive to expand my expertise.

+In addition to my academic pursuits, I harbor a keen interest in Drone Technology, recognizing its potential to revolutionize various industries.
+Currently, I am engaged in honing my skills in Robot Operating System (ROS) and Jetson platforms, seeking to integrate these technologies with my knowledge of AI and Data Science.

+Having successfully cleared the Graduate Aptitude Test in Engineering (GATE) in my first attempt, I am now channeling my efforts towards further excellence in the field, particularly in the domain of Data Analytics.
+My goal is to leverage my skills and knowledge to contribute meaningfully to the advancement of technology and its applications in real-world scenarios.

+Feel free to engage with me on topics related to Machine Learning, Deep Learning, or any other areas of mutual interest.
+I am enthusiastic about sharing insights and exchanging ideas to foster learning and growth.

+Best regards,
+[Your Name]
+[Department of Artificial Intelligence and Data Science]
+[Sri Sairam Engineering College]

 ## 🌐 Socials: